Prepare for the upcoming exams with a variety of sample papers & previous year question papers.

 Error!
 Please Check Inputs

-The CLAT is a competitive entrance exam for law aspirants seeking admission to the top National Law Universities (NLUs).
-The Logical Reasoning and English sections of the CLAT exam are important to evaluate an aspirant’s ability to analyse arguments and identify mistakes in logic.
+The Logical Reasoning and English sections in the CLAT 2026 exam are important to evaluate an aspirant’s ability to analyse arguments and identify mistakes in logic.
 One of the most important factors in scoring poorly in CLAT is a lack of understanding of logical fallacies.
+To understand how logical fallacies impact CLAT argument analysis and scoring, take a look at the article.
+We have discussed in detail the types of fallacies and how they can impact your CLAT score.

 What Are Logical Fallacies in CLAT?

 The logical fallacies are the errors in reasoning that weaken the logic of an argument.
 They may sound convincing in the beginning, but do not hold up if checked thoroughly.
-In the CLAT exam, students are expected to spot these mistakes in arguments and choose the right answers based on that.
+In the CLAT exam, you are expected to spot these mistakes in arguments and choose the right answers based on that.
 If you miss these errors, you might pick the wrong answer and lose marks in CLAT.
 The ability to detect fallacies is considered a skill in legal education.

 Common Types of Logical Fallacies